onOfficeGmbH/sdk/README.md

 The return value of `onOfficeSDK::callGeneric` is used to identify the equivalent response value.
-`onOfficeSDK::callGeneric` can be called multiple times before sending the request to the API via `onOfficeSDK::sendRequests`-
+`onOfficeSDK::callGeneric` can be called multiple times before sending the request to the API via `onOfficeSDK::sendRequests`.

 ### Repsonse